flyteorg/flyte/README.md

 - **Allocate resources dynamically** at the task level.
 - [Wait](https://docs.flyte.org/projects/cookbook/en/latest/auto/core/control_flow/waiting_for_external_inputs.html) for **external inputs** before proceeding with the execution.

-## Quickstart
+## Quick start

 If you want to try out Flyte, the easiest way to get started is by using the Flyte Hosted Sandbox, available at https://sandbox.union.ai/.
 It allows you to experiment with Flyte's capabilities without installing anything on your local machine.

 However, if you prefer to install Flyte locally and run a workflow, our [getting started guide](https://docs.flyte.org/projects/cookbook/en/latest/index.html) is the best place to start.
-It provides step-by-step instructions on how to install Flyte and run your first workflow.
+It provides step-by-step instructions on how to install Flyte locally and run your first workflow.

+### Deploy Flyte to production

+The [deployment guide](https://docs.flyte.org/en/latest/deployment/index.html) should be helpful to self-host and administer Flyte.

-If you're unsure what a Flyte [task](https://docs.flyte.org/projects/cookbook/en/latest/auto/core/flyte_basics/task.html) and [workflow](https://docs.flyte.org/projects/cookbook/en/latest/auto/core/flyte_basics/basic_workflow.html) are, be sure to check out our guides on both!
+> If you're unsure what a Flyte [task](https://docs.flyte.org/projects/cookbook/en/latest/auto/core/flyte_basics/task.html) and [workflow](https://docs.flyte.org/projects/cookbook/en/latest/auto/core/flyte_basics/basic_workflow.html) are, be sure to check out our guides on both!

 ## Adopters